Free Shipping Over $3,000!

 3. Get the Tricky Spots

 Tip: Once your cabinets and fixtures are squeaky clean, use a polish or sealant to help repel dirt in the future.
+Cabinet liners are also a great trick for easy cleanup.

 4. Wipe Down the Exterior